jmmckenz/examples/docs/Migration and Replatform/Readme.md

 * kubeconfig files for both the Source and Destination clusters

 * Perform PV/PVC Migrations **BEFORE** installing app yamls to insure the apps can mount the populated PV's
+* This guide assumes the inability to use lbsvc strategy in pv-migrate

 # 2. Install NFS CSI Driver and Create a StorageClass